hg2000/coin/readme.md

 ## Add another crypto trading plattform

-1. Create a Class which implements the DriverInterface App\Driver\DriverInterface.php.
+1. Create a class which implements the DriverInterface App\Driver\DriverInterface.php.
 See Bitcoinde and Poloniex implementations as examples.
 2. Add the plattform credentials in config/app.php in the "driver" section
 3. Add Driver to "api.active" config (in ".env" or "config.app.php")

+You may test your driver class by creating a test which extends the AbstractDriverTest class under "tests/Integration"